slowkow/cellguide/README.md

 ### Step 1.
 Install Cell Browser

-We can install the Cell Browser Python package with pip:
+We can install the Cell Browser Python package with pip (we need a specific version):

 ```
-pip install cellbrowser
+pip install cellbrowser==0.7.15
 ```

 Or see the [Cell Browser installation instructions](https://cellbrowser.readthedocs.io/installation.html).